dcpedit/red-herring-build-guide/README.md

 # Build Guide

 ## Required Components
-You will need the following tools and components to build the Basketweave (not included in the kit):
+You will need the following tools and components to build the keyboard (not included in the kit):
 - Soldering iron and solder
 - Flush side cutters
 - No-clean flux